79 JFK Street

 Senior Fellow, Belfer Center for Science and International Affairs

-Ambassador Bosworth has had an extensive career in the United States Foreign Service, including service as Ambassador to Tunisia from 1979-1981 and Ambassador to the Philippines from 1984-1987.
-He also served in a number of senior positions in the Department of State, including Director of Policy Planning, Principal Deputy Assistant Secretary of State for Inter-American Affairs, and Deputy Assistant Secretary for Economic Affairs.
-Most recent, from March 2009 through October 2011, he served as U.S. Special Representative for North Korea Policy for the Obama Administration.
+Amb.
+Bosworth had an extensive career in the United States Foreign Service, including service as Ambassador to Tunisia (1979-1981), to the Philippines (1984-1987), and to the Republic of Korea (1997-2001).
+He also served in a number of senior positions in the Department of State, including Director of Policy Planning and, most recently, U.S. Special Representative for North Korea Policy for the Obama Administration (2009-2011).

-Mr. Bosworth is a graduate of Dartmouth College where he was a member of the Board of Trustees from 1992 to 2002 and served as Board Chair from 1996 to 2000.
+Amb.
+Bosworth is a member of the American Academy of Arts & Sciences, the American Academy of Diplomacy, the Trilateral Commission, and a board member of the Tunisian-American Enterprise Fund.
+He is a graduate of Dartmouth College where he served on the Board of Trustees from 1992 -2002.
 He is married to the former Christine Holmes; they have two daughters and two sons.

 Newsletter Article, Belfer Center Newsletter

 As an American diplomat, Stephen Bosworth stared down dictators (Ferdinand Marcos in the Philippines) and cajoled repressive regimes (North Korea).
 Then he had a second career as dean of Tufts University’s Fletcher School of Law and Diplomacy.
 But he wasn’t able to retreat to the quiet halls of academia.
 President Obama appointed him the U.S. special envoy on North Korea, a role he filled from 2009 to 2011 even while he was leading the Fletcher School.